 Peanut butter that doesn’t contain xylitol or any other artificial sweeteners is perfectly safe for your dog.
 Peanuts are one of the few nuts that dogs are usually okay to eat — but they’re a choking hazard, so we’d only recommend feeding them in butter form.

 While you should avoid raw egg due to the risk of salmonella and biotin deficiency, scrambled eggs can be a delicious, high-protein treat.
-You don’t need to add any extras like milk, salt or butter, as these could negatively impact the dog’s health.
+You don’t need to add any extras like milk, salt or butter when you cook eggs, as these could negatively impact the pet’s health.

-Carrots are a great source of vitamin C, beta carotene, fiber and vitamin A — so they make a great human food snack or treat for your pup.
+Carrots are a great source of vitamin C, beta carotene, fiber and vitamin A — so they make a great healthy snack or treat for your pup.
 You can feed your pet cooked or raw carrots; just make sure they’re the right size to avoid any choking hazards.

 Vets usually recommend cooked white rice to dogs with upset tummies, but it can also be a nutritious addition to any meal.
 If your dog is struggling with sickness or diarrhea, boiled chicken and white rice is a perfect meal for providing essential nutrients.